Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk

 We assume that the (continuum) nuisance parameter $\eta^0$ can be modelled and estimated by $\hat\eta = (\hat\eta_{uj})_{u\in\UU, j\in[\pp]}$.
 We will discuss examples where the corresponding $\eta^0$ can be estimated using modern regularization and post-selection methods such as Lasso and Post-Lasso (although other procedures can be applied).
 The estimator $\check \theta_{u j}$ of $\theta_{u j}$ is constructed as any approximate $\epsilon_n$-solution in $\Theta_{uj}$ to a sample analog of the moment condition (\ref{eq:ivequation}), i.e.,

-As discussed before, we rely on an orthogonality condition for regular estimation of $\theta_{uj}$ that we state next. \begin{definition}[\textbf{Near Orthogonality condition}] For each $u \in \mathcal{U}$ and $j\in[\pp]$, we say that $\psi_{uj}$ obeys a general form of orthogonality with respect to $\mT_{uj}$ uniformly in $u \in \mathcal{U}$, if the following conditions hold: The Gateaux derivative map
+As discussed before, we rely on an orthogonality condition for regular estimation of $\theta_{uj}$, which we will state next. \begin{definition}[\textbf{Near Orthogonality Condition}] For each $u \in \mathcal{U}$ and $j\in[\pp]$, we say that $\psi_{uj}$ obeys a general form of orthogonality with respect to $\mT_{uj}$ uniformly in $u \in \mathcal{U}$, if the following conditions hold: the G{\^a}teaux derivative map

 exists for all $r \in [0,1)$, $\tilde \eta \in \mT_{uj}$, $j\in\pp$, and $u \in \UU$ and vanishes at $r=0$, namely,

 \end{definition}

 In what follows, we shall denote by $c_0$, $c$, and $C$ some positive constants.